-Recommendation 1: Integrating ESG-specific issues in overall risk appetite and governance.
-Issuers and other regulated entities should integrate ESG-specific issues, where these are material, in the overall risk appetite and governance of these entities.
+Recommendation 1: Integrating ESG-specific issues in overall risk assessment and governance.
+Issuers and other regulated entities should integrate ESG-specific issues, where these are material, in the overall risk assessment and governance of these entities including at the Board level.